Press and PIO Registration

 Journalists working for medical and scientific journals must have proof of an editorial news assignment to register, and the publication must have a regularly appearing news section or a special meeting/conference news section.
 Journal editors attending for the purpose of soliciting manuscripts and other submissions, advertising, or subscriptions from meeting attendees or exhibitors are not permitted to register as press.

-The AACR will consider requests from bloggers, book authors, documentary film crews, social media influencers, and other potential registrants not covered by the above criteria for press registration on a case by case basis.
+The AACR will consider requests from bloggers, book authors, documentary film crews, and other potential registrants not covered by the above criteria for press registration on a case by case basis.

 All press registration decisions are made at the discretion of the AACR Communications and Public Relations Department.
 The AACR may request additional information before approving a press registration request.
 Please note: Prior press registration does not guarantee eligibility.